docandrew/CuBit/README.md

 Use `(gdb) c` to continue.

 From here, normal gdb commands work, like `break`, `x`, etc.

+Note that Hyper-V does not appear to boot the .ISO presently.
+Other virtualization or emulation platforms are recommended.

 Installing rflx (WIP - not used yet but in planning phase)
 ----------------------------------------------------------